3sidedcube/react-native-sharing/README.md

 ## Ways to share

-It provides two different ways to trigger the sharing functionality:
+It provides two different ways to trigger sharing functionality:

 1. Calling the `share` function directly